Marge Cole | Regional Rotary Foundation Coordinator | Email

 Her development career began when she moved to Illinois from Southern California in 1994, serving College of DuPage as Campaign and Major Gifts Officer, Rosalind Franklin University of Medicine and Science as Director of Development and Alumni Affairs, and Provena Saint Joseph Medical Center as Vice President of its foundation and volunteer services.
 Before joining TRF, Beth was the Philanthropic Partnerships Director for MIND Research Institute in Irvine, CA. Prior to 1994, her career included eight years in community redevelopment for the City of Hawthorne, California.

 Beth is a Certified Fund Raising Executive who has a successful track record of helping donors realize their charitable goals.
 She holds a Bachelor’s Degree in Sociology from the University of Wisconsin-Madison and a Master’s Degree in Public Administration from the University of Southern California.
 She enjoys volunteer service and currently serves on the Sociology Board of Visitors for UW Madison.
 Beth and her husband Tom have two children, a granddaughter, and a big dog, Jack.
 Beth supports Zone 26 out of her home base in Carlsbad, CA.

 Steven Solomon | Annual Giving Officer | Email

 Steven Solomon is the Senior Annual Giving Officer for Zones 25 & 26 with The Rotary Foundation based at the world headquarters of Rotary International.
 Steven is privileged to be an advocate for donors and empower Rotarians in 22 Rotary districts in the western region of North America to raise money for The Rotary Foundation.
-He enables donors by educating and inspiring them through sharing resources, giving presentations and conducting trainings.
+He enables donors by educating and inspiring them through sharing resources, giving presentations and conducting training.
 He was an Interact Club member and a Rotary Scholar in South Africa.
 Steven is an honorary Rotarian with two Rotary clubs.
 He earned a Master of Science in Nonprofit Management with a concentration in Fundraising Management from Spertus College in Chicago, a Certificate in Fund Raising Management through the Indiana University Lilly Family School of Philanthropy and was awarded the Association of Fundraising Professionals Chamberlain Scholarship.
 Steven is committed and honored to help raise funds for The Rotary Foundation so Rotarians can better their communities, wherever they may be!